mansakrishna23/markdown-cv/README.md

 # markdown-cv
-I am an undergraduate student pursuing a bachelors degree in Applied Mathematics with a specialization in Computing at the University of California, Los Angeles(UCLA).
+I am a recent graduate of the University of California Los Angeles (UCLA), pursued a B.S. in Applied Mathematics with a Specialization in Computing.

-I am currently an undergraduate researcher with the Pablo Saide Research Group at UCLA and intends to pursue graduate studies in the Earth Sciences.
-My primary research interests include applications of Machine Learning and Numerical Methods to the Earth Sciences.
+Previously an undergraduate researcher with the Pablo Saide Research Group at UCLA, I am an incoming graduate student at Dartmouth, intending to pursue research in the Earth Sciences.